 2. Mid-Range / "Game-Improvement" Balls (2-or-3-Piece Construction)

-This is a vast a popular category, containing balls like the Titleist Tour Soft, Srixon Q-Star, and Taylormade Tour Response.
+This is a vast and popular category, containing balls like the Titleist Tour Soft, Srixon Q-Star, and Taylormade Tour Response.
 They offer a balance of features for the average golfer.

 - Who Should Play Them: The vast majority of mid-to-high handicap golfers.
 These balls offer an ideal combination of distance, forgiveness, and feel for amateur swing speeds.